-The CCBHC program provides wrap-around treatment and services for children and adults with mental health diagnosis and/or co-occurring substance use diagnoses.
-It is a more intensive level of care than traditional outpatient and is designed for individuals who are in need of multiple services.
-Clients engaged with the CCBHC program work with care coordinators and peer specialists to address ongoing needs, facilitate referrals to needed treatment and services, and to provide ongoing monitoring assessments consistent with the grant requirements.
+The CCBHC-IAP-Grant program provides monitoring and connections with wrap-around treatment and services for children and adults with mental health diagnosis and/or co-occurring substance use diagnoses.
+It involves more intensive services than traditional outpatient and is designed for individuals who need multiple services.
+Clients engaged with the CCBHC program work with care coordinators and peer specialists to address their ongoing needs, facilitate referrals to needed treatment, services, and community resources, and to provide ongoing monitoring assessments consistent with the grant requirements.
+Some examples of the resource's individuals may be connected with via the CCHBC staff are: primary/medical care, social supports, financial assistance, and housing support.
+Connecting individuals with these important resources will assist them in having their basic needs managed and will allow them to focus on other areas, such as their mental health, leading to greater progress.